Kometa-Team/Kometa/docs/defaults/chart/imdb.md

 The `imdb` Default Metadata File is used to create collections based on IMDb Charts.

-**The `IMDb Lowest Rated` Collection only works with Movie Libraries but the rest of the collections work with both Movie and TV libraries.**
+**The `IMDb Lowest Rated` Collection only works with Movie Libraries but the rest of the collections work with both Movie and Show libraries.**

 ![](../images/imdb.png)